notus-sh/wp-minimal-theme/readme.txt

 == Copyright ==

-Twenty Twenty WordPress Theme, Copyright 2019-2020 WordPress.org Twenty Twenty is distributed under the terms of the GNU GPL.
+mt WordPress Theme, Copyright 2019-2020 WordPress.org
+mt is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by